seandearnaley/llama_3_8b_sentiment_analysis_tests/README.md

 - **Statistical Tests**: If p-values are significant, the differences in performance metrics are meaningful.

 By understanding these metrics and comparisons, even beginners can make informed decisions about which sentiment analysis models to use based on their specific needs and contexts.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please submit a pull request or open an issue to discuss improvements or bugs.